 7) House Fires

-Statistics on house fires show that even though accidental, most home fires are caused by the homeowner or the renter.
+Home fires are typically caused by the homeowner or the renter.
 Here’s a breakdown of the most common causes for a house fire:

 - Cooking, 56%